Kossit73/PharmaFinancial/README.md

 - Break-even and payback analytics.
 - Streamlit web application delivering dashboards and statements, complemented by a CLI that exports schedules to CSV files.
 - Integrated machine-learning forecasts and optional generative AI summaries with configurable providers and API keys.
+- FastAPI service with documented contract for frontend clients (see `docs/api_contract.md`).

 ## Getting Started